IUSmusic/O/README.md

 # O (OS)

-**O is a full independent operating system with a protected Mother O core, sandboxed Sub O environments, machine-native internal languages for software, graphics, and music, a visible privacy/security model, signed and rollback-safe system evolution, repo-driven device support, and optional external hardware expansion for AI, audio, display, and compute.**
+**O is an independent smartphone and tablet operating system designed for people who want to build, modify, and control software directly on their device.
+It combines a protected Mother O core, sandboxed Sub O environments, local-first AI assistance, and machine-native internal languages to make coding, experimentation, and system customization safer and more powerful.**

 ## Core principles